varunm18/WebsiteSBSD/README.md

-# South Brunswick School Distric Attendance Analytics Website
+# South Brunswick School District Attendance Analytics Website
 Prototype for an attendance analytics website for my school district as requested by our superintendent

 ### Description